-Applicants for both choral and wind instrumental emphases should also possess:

-- 1. A keyboard proficiency equivalent to that required of an undergraduate degree in performance or music education; - 2.
-A proficiency in a major instrument equivalent to that required of graduates in the appropriate undergraduate degree program for choral piano, organ, or voice; instrumental wind instrument or percussion; and - 3.
+Applicants for both choral and wind instrumental emphases should also possess: a keyboard proficiency equal to that required of an undergraduate degree in performance or music education and a proficiency in a major instrument required of graduates in the appropriate undergraduate degree program (choral - piano, organ, or voice; instrumental - wind instrument or percussion).

 Applicants for the choral emphasis should also possess a diction proficiency in liturgical Latin and either French, German or Italian.

 Required Program Semester Hours

 MUSA 511 Score Reading 2

 500 or 600-level electives in MUSA/MUST 6

 (no more than 3 hours of applied music may be included)

 MUST 565 20th Century Music Literature 3

 Graduate Music Theory Seminar Course 3

 MUST 614 Research in Music 3

+MUSR 614 Graduate Recital: Performance 0

+MUSR 698 Graduate Written & Oral Comprehensive Exams 0